A Functional Imperative Mix

 return res

-Some readers may remark that the second snippet is not functional either, since there is an assignment in the loop body.
-To that I reply that assignment is unproblematic as long as it is local to a function.
-It is “spooky action at a distance” we want to eliminate.
+Now someone will surely remark that the second snippet is not functional either, since there is an assignment in the loop body.
+But assignment is unproblematic as long as it is local to a function.
+It is “spooky action at a distance” we seek to eliminate.

-The second reason persistent data structures are not the answer is efficiency.
+The second reason persistent data structures is not the answer is efficiency.

-Haskell is famous for being purely functional, but despite this you can actually use imperative data structures using state monads.
+Haskell is famous for being purely functional, but despite this you can actually use imperative data structures using the ST monad.

 Similar to the Python example above, a local object is created, mutated through various steps, and returned when done.
-The state transformer makes sure the mutation cannot be observed from the outside as the result is being constructed, and freezes the object before returning it.
-Since the object cannot be seen from the outside, we can freeze it without creating a copy.
+The monad makes sure the object does not leak out as the result is being constructed, and freezes it before it is released.
+Since it cannot have external references, it can be frozen directly without making a copy.

 Scoped mutation